Hausdorffness for Lie algebra homology of Schwartz spaces and applications to the comparison conjecture: Relation to Comparison Theorems

 \begin{thm} Let $H\subset G$ be a real spherical subgroup, and $\chi$ be a character of $H$.
 Let $\pi\in \cM(G)$.
 Then \begin{enumerate}[(i)] \item The space $\pi_{(\fh,\chi)}:=\oH_0(\fh, \pi\otimes \chi)$ is separated and finite-dimensional. \item The natural homomorphism

 is an epimorphism. \item $\Phi_0$ is an isomorphism if and only if the natural inclusion

 is an isomorphism, where $(\pi^{\HC})^{*}$ denotes the linear dual. \end{enumerate} \end{thm}

 \begin{remark} To say that $i_0$ is onto is the same as to say that any $(\fh,-\chi)$-equivariant linear functional on $\pi^{HC}$ is continuous in the topology induced from $\pi$.
 This property is called automatic continuity.
 It is clear that if it holds for $(\fh,\chi)$ then it holds for any $(\fh',\chi')$ with $\fh\subset \fh', \, \chi'|_\fh=\chi$.
-Automatic continuity is known to hold if $\chi$ is trivial and $\fh$ is either a symmetric subalgebra of $\fg$ (by \cite[Theorem 2.1]{vdBD} and \cite[Theorem 1]{BD}) or the Lie algebra of the nilradical of a minimal parabolic subgroup (by \cite[Theorem 11.4]{BK}). \end{remark}
+Automatic continuity is known to hold if $\chi$ is trivial and $\fh$ is either a symmetric subalgebra of $\fg$ \DimaB{fixed by an involution that commutes with the Cartan involution} (by \cite[Theorem 2.1]{vdBD} and \cite[Theorem 1]{BD}) or the Lie algebra of the nilradical of a minimal parabolic subgroup (by \cite[Theorem 11.4]{BK}). \end{remark}

 \Cref{thm:compa,rem:compa} imply \Cref{thm:IntroCompa,cor:main}.

 \begin{remark} Twisted automatic continuity does not hold for general spherical pairs.
 For example, if $H$ is the nilradical of a Borel subgroup of $G$, $\chi$ is a non-degenerate unitary character of $H$ and $\pi$ is a principal series representation then $\oH^0(\fh, \pi'\otimes(-\chi))$ is one-dimensional, while the dimension of $\oH^0(\fh, (\pi^{\HC})^{*}\otimes(-\chi))$ equals the size of the Weyl group, see \cite{Kos}. \change{However, we do expect the twisted automatic continuity to hold provided $\fh$ is self-normalising.} \end{remark}